 Counsel to developer of a hotel development that included the negotiation of significant reciprocal easements.

-Represented the developer of a lakefront single family development in Aiken, South Carolina featuring large lots and large open spaces for recreation.
+Represented the developer of a lakefront single family development featuring large lots and large open spaces for recreation.

-Counsel to developer of 300+ unit apartment project in Charleston, South Carolina.
+Counsel to developer of 300+ unit apartment project.

-Counsel to the developer of a two phased apartment project in Richland County, South Carolina consisting of 350 units and targeting University of South Carolina students as its primary residents.
+Counsel to the developer of a two phased apartment project consisting of 350 units and targeting University of South Carolina students as its primary residents.

 Represented the developer of a multi-family project which involved the negotiation of a development agreement with an adjacent “big box” retailer for access and shared storm water detention.